OKMDashboard

 void |

-Mark a node as a visited. |
+Marks a node as visited. |

-From UI, the nodes are shown strong until are visited by the user.
-This method mark the node as visited by the user in the database.
+From the UI, the nodes are shown in bold until they are visited by the user.
+This method marks the node as visited by the user in the database. |

 ||